 MyPathologyReport.ca is a freely accessible medical education tool created by doctors to help you read and understand your pathology report.
 We have created resources that will help you make sense of your diagnosis and the most important information described in your report.
 Each article introduces the condition or disease and then highlights important features that may be included in your report.
-We have also created a pathology dictionary which provides plain language definitions for many commonly used words and phrases.
+We have also created a pathology dictionary that provides plain language definitions for many commonly used words and phrases.

 MyPathologyReport.ca is the only website that focuses on helping you understand your pathology report.
 While most websites use general terms to talk about pathology reports, we provide explanations for specific types of pathology reports.
 Our diagnosis articles break your pathology report down into parts so that you understand what each part means and why it matters.